 Co-Founder & Executive Director

 Diana began her work at San Quentin by volunteering with the California Reentry Program.
-It was there that she connected with Mr. Butler, who wanted to create a program to help inmates get jobs upon reentry.
+It was there that she connected with San Quentin resident, Mr. Butler, who was interested in creating a program to help the currently incarcerated get jobs upon reentry.
 Diana discovered her own passion for the idea, created a curriculum, and began reaching out to potential employers.
 After 6 months of development, the Prison to Employment Connection Program was launched in the Fall of 2014.
 Diana brings her experience in non-profit development to her role as the Executive Director.
 As a Major Gifts Associate at the Environmental Defense Fund in New York City, she specialized in major donor fundraising and special events.
 She was also the Director of Development at the Head-Royce School in Oakland and successfully completed a $3.5 million dollar capital campaign.
 Most recently, Diana served as Director of Development and was responsible for major gifts and managing the grant writing, direct mail, special events and publications departments at the Coral Reef Alliance in San Francisco.
 Diana holds a B.A. in Psychology, an M.A. in Counseling Psychology from Columbia University in New York, and is a Certified Life Coach.

 Gabrielle first became involved with Prison to Employment Connection while volunteering with the California Reentry Program.
 As a former probation officer and professional writer, Gabrielle now combines her interests in both criminal justice and writing as a Legal Assistant for The Law Offices of Elizabeth Grossman, a criminal defense law firm in Berkeley.
 She enjoys helping people navigate the criminal justice system and make positive changes in their lives.
 Gabrielle has a Bachelor's degree in English from Northern Illinois University and is a Certified Professional Resume Writer (CPRW).